naari3/minecraft-command-bot/README.md

 # minecraft-command-bot

-A discord bot about for Minecraft server.
+A discord bot for Minecraft server.

 # requirement